 Odds of Atlantic system developing continue to drop

-A non-tropical system located southeast of Bermuda still has the potential to become a subtropical or tropical storm before week’s end, but that window is forecast to close Sunday when the system moves over cooler waters, forecasters said.
+A non-tropical system located southeast of Bermuda still has the potential to become a subtropical or tropical storm, but that window is forecast to close Sunday when the system moves over cooler waters, forecasters said.

 The area of low pressure developed Thursday along a front in the central Atlantic, according to the National Hurricane Center.
 It is forecast to turn northeast this the weekend.
 If it were to become a tropical storm, it would be Vince.